MrGKanev/Locally/README.md

 <p align="center"> <img src="https://cdn.rawgit.com/MrGKanev/locally/master/img/server.svg" height="125"></p>

 # Locally
+## :construction: This repo is in early stage! :construction:
 So yes it is another Docker based system.
 I used something else before but it was too mainstream so i build my own.

 ## Getting Started